VJOA1863/SQL_Retail_Sales_P1/README.md

 Records with missing critical values were **excluded from analysis** to ensure reliable outputs.

-> **Note:** In a real-world environment, missing data would typically be investigated further.
+> **Note:** In real-world business environments, missing data would typically be investigated further.
-> For this analytical project, incomplete records were excluded to maintain data integrity.
+> For this analytical project, incomplete records were excluded to maintain consistency and accuracy.

 ---

 ## Business Questions, SQL Analysis & Insights

+---

 ### 1. Sales on a Specific Date

 **Business Question:**
-What sales occurred on a specific date?
+What sales occurred on a specific date (2022-11-05)?

 ~~~sql
 SELECT *